microsoft/csapps-msteams-watercooler/README.md

 o	"websiteUrl": "https://yourappdomain.azurewebsites.net/",

 6. Change the <<clientId>> placeholder in the id setting of the webApplicationInfo section to be the %clientId% value.
 Change the <<appDomain>> placeholder in the resource setting of the webApplicationInfo section to be the %appDomain% value e.g. "api://appname.azurewebsites.net/clientId".
->>Confirm if same format for web app info section is present in the mainfest
 7. Create a ZIP package with the  manifest.json, color.png, and outline.png.
 The two image files are the icons for your app in Teams. o	Name this package  manifest.zip, so you know that this is the app for the Water Cooler. o	Make sure that the 3 files are the top level of the ZIP package, with no nested folders.